 We have regular moderation staff meetings and also attend cluster group moderation meetings to formally discuss and agree standards of work, referring to national exemplification examples where relevant.

-Children's progress in writing is discussed at termly progress meetings with Class teacher, Head, SEND co-ordinator and Chair of Governors.
+Children's progress in writing is discussed at termly progress meetings with Class teacher, Head, SEND co-ordinator and a Governor.